mariana-stefani/portfolio/README.md

 * As a user, I expect to contact the developer in a built-in contact form.
 * As a user, I expect to with a click of a button to be able to see the developer’s CV on a new tab instead of having to download it.
 * As a user, I expect to easily find the developer's latest projects with buttons that will redirect me to the live website and the **GitHub** repository.
-* As a user, I expect to easily find the information about the developer’s skills proficiency.
+* As a user, I expect to easily find information about the developer’s skills proficiency.

 **Emily S.**